splunk/public-o11y-docs/logs/processors.rst

    * - /metrics
      - path

-Creating Regex and Event Time field extractions allows you to filter and aggregate on the fields:
+Creating Regex and event time field extractions allows you to filter and aggregate on the fields:
 IP, time, method, and path.
 This enables you to create the query "Display a Visual Analysis of the number of requests from {IP} broken down by {method}".

-Additionally, the extracted fields begin appearing in the Fields summary panel along with their top values and other statistics.
+Additionally, the extracted fields begin appearing in the fields summary panel along with their top values and other statistics.

 There are three types of field extraction.
 These are:

-* Regex Processors
+* Regex processors
-* JSON Processors
+* JSON processors
-* Event Time Processors
+* Event time processors
-* KV Parser Processors
+* KV parser processors

 To start creating a field extraction, follow these steps: